ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial.md

 [^bounded-in-space-and-time]: If you come from a C/C++ or Java background, you may be interested to know that data races are still _considerably_ less catastrophic in OCaml than in other languages, where the repercussions are “unbounded in space and time,” which is as scary as it sounds.
-For details see [this paper][bounding data races].
+For details, see [this paper][bounding data races].

 [bounding data races]: https://kcsrk.info/papers/pldi18-memory.pdf

-The good news is that the inverse is also true: any program without data races is sequentially consistent. *Data-race freedom gives us back the power to reason intuitively about our code, no matter how buggy it might get.* In our example, that means that once we fix the data races (easy to do with `Atomic.t`), we know our bug is gone: sequential consistency means that it's impossible for domain
+The good news is that the inverse is also true: any program _without_ data races _is_ sequentially consistent. *Data-race freedom gives us back the power to reason intuitively about our code, no matter how buggy it might get.* In our example, that means that once we fix the data races (easy to do with `Atomic.t`), we know our bug is gone: sequential consistency means that it's impossible for domain